 In order to reduce its exposure to interest rate risk, CNP has been limiting the underwriting of traditional savings products and increasingly focusing new business sales on unit-linked products, on which the insurers bears limited investment risk.
-However, the fall in equity market in the first three months of 2020, caused by the coronavirus outbreak, had an adverse effect on unit-linked sales.
-Sales of unit-linked premiums in France decreased by 29% compared to Q1 2019.
-Volatility in financial markets will continue to hinder the development of unit-linked products in the coming months.
+However, the fall in equity market in the first nine months of 2020, caused by the coronavirus outbreak, and lockdown measures, had an adverse effect on unit-linked sales.
+Sales of unit-linked premiums in France decreased by 24% compared to 9M 2019.
+Volatility in financial markets may continue to hinder the development of unit-linked products in the coming months.